OFTechLabs/alexa-workshop-java/FinancialPlanning/src/main/resources/assignment.md

 A basic financial planner has been implemented and is running on your Echo.
 It performs the following actions:

-- Introduction to the app when you say "Alexa start financial planning _ECHO_NAME_ON_STICKER_"
+- Introduction to the app when you say "Alexa start financial planning <Echo name on sticker>"
 - Alexa then asks you for your target amount
 - Answer an amount (see `FinancialPlanning/src/main/resources/intents.json` for sample phrases)
 - Alexa then asks you for your monthly deposit